nichealpham/cassandra-demo-app/README.md

 Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.

+### 2. Run inside a Web Hosting
+Copy the files within the folder `public` into your web hosting.

+And that is it.
+Enjoy!

 ## Download

-You can [download](https://github.com/amitmerchant1990/electron-markdownify/releases/tag/v1.2.0) the latest installable version of Markdownify for Windows, macOS and Linux.
+You can [download](https://drive.google.com/file/d/1xuYuao96Ice6CXGpbwkxWhhNfZSQ0VhG/view?usp=sharing) the latest installable version of Cassand and run as web-tool.

 ## Emailware

-Markdownify is an [emailware](https://en.wiktionary.org/wiki/emailware).
-Meaning, if you liked using this app or it has helped you in any way, I'd like you send me an email at <bullredeyes@gmail.com> about anything you'd want to say about this software.
+Cassand.io is an [emailware](https://en.wiktionary.org/wiki/emailware) of [Gramme.io](https://gramme.io).
+Meaning, if you liked using this app or it has helped you in any way, I'd like you send me an email at <support@gramme.io> about anything you'd want to say about this software.
 I'd really appreciate it!

 ## Credits